 Spelling variations of this family name include: Morfin, Morffin, Morfee, Maufee, Morfyn, Murfyn and others.

 This web page shows only a small excerpt of our Murfyn research.
 Another 139 words (10 lines of text) covering the years 1455, 1487, 1720, 1709, 1716 and 1717 are included under the topic Early Murfyn History in all our PDF Extended History products and printed products wherever possible.

-Another 167 words (12 lines of text) are included under the topic Early Murfyn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 45 words (3 lines of text) are included under the topic Early Murfyn Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: the name represented in many forms and recorded from the mid 17th century in the great migration from Europe.
 Migrants settled in the eastern seaboard from Newfoundland, to Maine, to Virginia, the Carolinas, and to the islands..

 The Murfyn Family Crest was acquired from the Houseofnames.com archives.
 The Murfyn Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 3 February 2015 at 08:38.